(Redirected from Mike Stanton (stantmi03))

 In 2019, after going 2 for 8 with 7 walks in the Yankees' first three games, he was placed on the injured list on April 1st with an aching left biceps.
 He was out until June 18th, but the Yankees managed to not just stay afloat but play very well in his absence, something that was even more surprising given that Judge was also out of action at the same time.
 He hit his first homer of the year on June 24th against Aaron Sanchez of the Toronto Blue Jays, but the very next day had to leave the game after an awkward slide at third base and a collision with Jays pitcher Clayton Richard, who was covering the bag.
 Not only was he tagged out in a double play, but he also aggravated his earlier injury and went back on the IL.
 In the end, he played just 18 games during the regular season, hitting .288 with 3 homers and 13 RBIs, making little contribution to a season of over 100 wins and the highest home run total in team history.
 However, he was healthy for the postseason, but did not play everyday.
 He went 1-for-6 with 4 walks as the Yankees swept the Minnesota Twins in the Division Series, but only had 7 at-bats, with one homer, in their loss to the Houston Astros in the ALCS.

 He was back in the starting line-up in the long-delayed 2020 opening day game on July 23rd, as the DH, and immediately made his presence felt as he took Max Scherzer of the Washington Nationals deep for a two-run homer in his first at-bat of the year, leading the Yanks to a 4-1 win.
 It was a no-doubter, traveling over 450 feet, and he added another RBI later in the game.
 On July 25th, he hit another monster homer, this one measured at 483 feet, with an exit velocity of 121.3 mph, the second highest ever measures; of course, he already owned the record for the hardest-hit homer, a blast timed at 121.7 mph on August 9, 2018.
 Indeed, one of the secrets of Stanton's exceptional power is that he hits the ball harder than anyone in the game.
 In the first two seasons when the "Statcast" measuring system was in place, in 2014 and 2015, he was responsible for the two hardest-hit balls recorded by the system (out of 92,000): a single clocked at 120.3 mph on May 12, 2015, and a double at 119.7 mph on May 1st of that same year, and obviously, kept up his habit of hurting the ball in ensuing years.
 However, after that strong start, the injury bug caught up with him again as he was removed from a game against the Tampa Bay Rays on August 8th with a pulled hamstring, landing him on the injured list.
 He was batting .293 in 14 games, with 3 doubles, 3 homers and 7 RBIs.
+He ended up playing 23 games in the regular season, with 4 homers, 11 RBIs and an average of .250.
+In the postseason, any injuries during the season were a distant memory, as he was as good as ever, belting 6 long balls in just 26 at-bats in 7 games.
+He also scored 7 runs and drove in 13 for a .307 average and a slugging percentage of 1.038, reminding everyone of how devastating an offensive force he could be when healthy.

 - 2010 Topps All-Star Rookie Team